This post may contain affiliate links. Learn more.

 Sometimes simple is effective.
 Simplicity is one way to describe the Razorba Back Hair Shaver – another do-it-yourself product for which you supply the razor blade of your choice.

 You can use it in the shower or without, and with your favorite shaving cream.
-Again, you get to use a razor blade of your choosing and one of which you’re familiar.
+Again, you get to use a razor blade of your choosing and one of which you’re familiar with.
 That provides peace of mind to many men.

 - Proven, time-tested design